rthompsonj/SotAPublicStatsQuery/README.md

                         Search term (default: "*")
   -tf TIME_FRAME, --time-frame TIME_FRAME
-                        Time frame in days (default: "0.04")
+                        Time frame in days (default: "0.04") -tfs TIME_FRAME_START, --time-frame-start TIME_FRAME_START
+                        When to start the time frame (default: "0.0")
 ~~~
 Running either of these scripts should yield a `json` file with the requested events in a list.
 The `--search-term` parameter takes a [Lucene query](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html).
 To better illustrate how this works there are a number of examples in the next section.